karaokemugen/karaokemugen-app/README.md

 * Complete filter system and search engine based on the aforementionned metadata.
 * User profiles with access rights, favorites list, and other info
 * Web interface for smartphone/tablet/PC ~~IE6 compatible~~
-* Highly configurable experience to tailor the app to your specific needs (in front of a crowd, between friends, for karaoke contests, etc.)
+* Highly customized experience to tailor the app to your specific needs (in front of a crowd, between friends, for karaoke contests, etc.)
 * Displays karaoke information or admin announcements during song playback
 * Public or private mode :
   * In private mode (default) songs added by users are directly played one after the other in the current playlist